Oxford chooses 'vape' as its 2014 Word of the Year

 It wasn't until 2009, however, that the term began to catch on, editors said.

 OxfordDictionaries.com officially added the definition in August.
-The verb is defined as "to inhale and exhale the vapor produced by an electronic cigarette or similar device."
+The verb is defined as "to inhale and exhale the vapour produced by an electronic cigarette or similar device."

 A derivative of vapor or vaporizing, the word can also be a noun describing the action and the device.